mridul037/mridul037/README.md

 **Quote of the hour:**

-The Domain Name Server (DNS) is the Achilles heel of the Web.
+JavaScript is the world's most misunderstood programming language.

-~ Tim Berners-Lee
+~ Douglas Crockford
 <pre>

 </pre>